-Adults with ODD feel mad at the world, and lose their temper regularly — even daily.
+ODD in adults can make you feel mad at the world, and lose you temper regularly — even daily.
 Here is what you need to know about the real condition that might be behind your persistent bad moods.

 Some children with oppositional defiant disorder (ODD) outgrow the condition by age eight or nine.
 But about half of them continue to experience symptoms of ODD through adulthood.
 These people report feeling angry all of the time, and about 40 percent of them become progressively worse and develop antisocial personality disorder.
 Understanding ODD can help provide a neurological explanation for gut-wrenching feelings, and is an important first step to finding treatment.

 Oppositional Defiant Disorder in Adults